Creekview Winter Extravaganza

 I'm a volunteer and I've read over some information about this topic and watched a demo video, but I'm new to judging.

-I'm a full-time teacher and coach in the North Texas circuit.
-I have experience coaching and/or competing in every event.
+I'm a full-time teacher and coach in the North Texas area.
+I have experience coaching, teaching or competing in every event.
 I've been involved in Speech and Debate, as either a competitor or a coach, for 14 years.

 PF

-I'm not a super-techy judge; I'll flow the round and like line-by-line in the rebuttal and summary but also want to see a lot of round summary / weighing / big picture breakdowns of the round in the summary and especially in the final focus.
+If you're goal is to qualify for and do well at the TOC, you probably wouldn't consider me a "tech judge" ; I'll flow the round line-by-line in the case, rebuttal and summary but also want to see a lot of summation / weighing / big picture breakdowns of the round in the summary and especially in the final focus.
 I like a nice, clean speech that's easy for me to flow - tell me where to write things.
-Signpost a lot.
-Etc.
+Signpost more than you would think you have to.

 Some answers to questions I've been asked: